 In this guide, we’ll explain what a UCC filing is, why you need to be familiar with a UCC filing, and when you will most likely get your first experience with one.

 The process of securing and paying back a small business loan is known to be unnecessarily complicated.
-Depending on the type of business lender you work with, you may need to complete or review a series of documents designed to mitigate the risk of the borrower violating the terms of the partnership.
+Depending on the type of business lender you work with, you may need to complete or review a series of documents designed to mitigate the borrower’s risk of violating the partnership’s terms.

 Not everyone who is approved for small business loans understands what is required of them.
 Business lenders must, therefore, take additional measures to ensure their financial security.
 You would think that something like a personal guarantee would be sufficient.
 Nope: the business lender wants you to be 100% clear on everything you can and cannot do.
 One example of these documents is a UCC filing.